Reading Daniel 4, I tripped over one verse that I had to go back and re-read. Puzzled me. Want to know which verse? Verse 17. What do you think?

 Angels watch over us.
 Serving our God who knows all.
 Nothing escapes His attention.
 Nothing gets by Him.
 That thought is most comforting.
 Isn’t it?
 We can feel so alone in this world.
 As if no one really gives a hoot.
 Even the ones we love the most often care only if it benefits them.
 Love attached by many strings.

-Prayer: Thank you, Lord, for guardian angels watching over us.
+Thank you, Lord, for guarding angels watching over us.
 In Jesus’ name.
 Amen.